danielzgtg/seg4105_playground/tut06/README.md

 Daniel: Are we actually going to draw the questline tree and how?
 Dish: No, we’re only going to display current task and next task.

 Conclusion: Yes, the appetite is right.
 The pitch became articulated better after asking questions.
 It’s doable in six weeks.
-We are all insterested because we it’s very cool.
+We are all interested because we it’s very cool.

 #### Is the solution attractive?